-Program Director - the ACVIM Diplomate responsible for overseeing all ACVIM residency training programs at a given site.
+Program Director - the ACVIM Diplomate(s) responsible for overseeing all ACVIM residency training programs at a given site.
 The ACVIM office will direct all correspondence concerning the programs at that site to this individual.
 The Program Director is responsible for disseminating information to the appropriate individuals.
-There may be separate Program Directors for large and small animal programs.
-In the Specialty of Cardiology, the residency training program will be directed by the Resident Advisor if the institution's Program Director is not a Board-certified Cardiologist.

 Resident Advisor - the ACVIM Diplomate responsible for that resident's program.
 This Diplomate will sign all documentation verifying completion of program requirements.
-This Diplomate must be certified in the specialty and species in which the resident is pursuing certification.
-Direct Supervision\ - the Supervising Diplomate and resident are participating in a clinical practice in which both the Diplomate and the resident are on duty interactively and concurrently managing cases.
+This Diplomate must be certified in the specialty in which the resident is pursuing certification.

+Direct Supervision - the Supervising Diplomate and resident are participating in a clinical practice in which both the Diplomate and the resident are on duty interactively and concurrently managing cases.
 The Diplomate need not personally examine each patient seen by the resident, but must remain physically available for consultation.